-Lebanon Community School Corporation partners with Integrated Wellness, LLC to bring behavioral therapy and skills training to the school setting for students.
+Lebanon Community School Corporation partners with Integrated Wellness, LLC (INWELL) to bring behavioral therapy and skills training to the school setting for students.
 This therapy facilitates communication between clinician and teacher, and helps address behavioral issues that arise in the classroom and home.
 Behavioral therapy treats symptoms of depression, anxiety, trauma, and other emotional health concerns.
 It also serves to facilitate communication and family dynamics that impact the student's functioning in school.
 Skills training teaches students to manage behaviors related to emotional distress.
 Therapists may also attend meetings and case conferences to discuss treatment goals and to report on the student's progress.
 In the event of an all school crisis, therapists are made available to the student body and staff.
+INWELL accepts most insurances and will work with families on a sliding fee scale as necessary.
 Contact the school clinic to enroll for services.